 Her previous experience includes communications, event, and public relations work at several nonprofit organizations including The American Cancer Society (Utah County Chapter), and Utah Special Olympics.
 Her corporate experience includes contract communications work for many successful companies including KSL television, Novell, and Franklin Covey, as well as an account executive position at Allbee Green, an events agency where the team she led earned a prestigious Addy (advertising) Award for creative work.
 Her education includes a B.S. in Psychology, Organizational Behavior from Brigham Young University, and graduate work in Public Relations at the University of Utah.
 She founded Channing Hall, an International Baccalaureate school in Draper that promotes intellectual agility and life-long learning in K-8th grade students.
 At Channing Hall, she served as the board chair and the chair of the Policy Committee.
 Deena is also a certified Myers Briggs Practitioner, a certified Life Coach, and loves the complexities of what it means to be human.

 Megan van Frank

 Megan joined Utah Humanities in 2009 and brings strong project management skills and many years experience with museum cultural collections and public history to her position directing the UH Center for Community Heritage.

 Megan's background includes study in anthropology, history, international politics, and museum studies.
 Her interests in local history and indigenous heritage have motivated her work in museums, universities, local and state government, and community groups.
 She ran professional education programs at the Massachusetts Institute of Technology, and has curated and managed cultural collections at the Australian Museum, Sydney University Museums, Natural History Museum of Utah, and the Utah Museum of Fine Arts.
-Megan spearheads Utah's Museum on Main Street program and Museum Interpretation Initiative – award-winning programs that assist Utah’s small museums tell their stories – and provides resources, hands-on training, and on-site assistance to museums and cultural organizations around the state.
+Megan spearheads Utah's Museum on Main Street program and Museum Interpretation Initiative – award-winning programs that assist Utah’s small museums tell their community stories – and provides resources, hands-on training, and on-site assistance to museums and cultural organizations around the state.